BrilworksarrowBlogarrowProduct Engineering

 In RDF, each resource is represented as a vertex.
 These vertices can be anything from web pages and documents to real-world entities such as people, places, or events.
 It's commonly used to describe the relationships and attributes of these resources in a machine-readable format, allowing computers to understand and process the data.

-As per DB engines's ranking, it is the most popular graph database management system as of 2023 and is embraced by over 75% of Fortune 500 companies.
+As per DB engines's ranking, it is the most popular graph database management system and is embraced by over 75% of Fortune 500 companies.

 When it comes to popularity, Neptune is not on the same level as Neo4j.
 However, it's important to consider that Neptune is relatively new to the scene.